sagemathinc/cocalc/notes/final_push.md

 [ ] (1:00?) next release:
       - install zsh
+      - install database_pari-20130516 spkg (and add to build.py)
       - upgrade to newest bup from the website; fixes corruption issues.
       - delete all bups so far.